September 28, 2021

 Additional doses are not recommended for any other people at this time.

 If you or your child received both doses of the Pfizer or Moderna COVID-19 vaccines, you have one of the conditions listed by the CDC, and it has been at least 28 days since your second dose, you are eligible to receive a third dose.

 If you have doubts about getting a third dose because of a medical condition, please talk to your provider.
 If you are immunocompromised and received the Johnson & Johnson COVID-19 vaccine, more information from the CDC is expected soon.

 At Texas Children’s Health Plan, the safety and health of our members are our top priorities.
 We are proud to be your choice for care and thank you for being part of our family.

-Alternatively, you can check the COVID-19 Vaccination Hub Providers page, the Texas Public Health Vaccine Scheduler, and the Texas COVID-19 Vaccine Availability map to find vaccination locations near you and learn how to register.
+You can also check the COVID-19 Vaccination Hub Providers page, the Texas Public Health Vaccine Scheduler, and the Texas COVID-19 Vaccine Availability map link not working to find vaccination locations near you.

-No matter where you live, we urge you to register for a COVID-19 vaccine through any of the booking systems around the state that works best for you.
+No matter where you live, we urge you to register for a COVID-19 vaccine through any of the booking systems around the state.

 Please continue to be safe during the pandemic: wear a mask, wash your hands often, social distance, stay home if you are sick and avoid large crowds.